SAT® Exam Prep

 SAT Critical Reading

-You might be under the impression that the SAT is the tool of Big Brother, Voldemort, or Darth Vader, but we're here to assure you that this impression is totally false.
-Probably.
-Although the ominous acronym has been striking fear into the hearts of high school students for decades, the SAT is actually a friendly sort of test—and you can prepare for it without interruption by, or fear of, any lurking jungle cats whatsoever.
+We are here to assure you that this impression is totally false.
+Despite the ominous acronym that has been striking fear into the hearts of high school students for decades, the SAT is actually a friendly test, and you can prepare for it without interruption by, or fear of, any lurking jungle cats whatsoever.
 Now, isn't that nice to know?

-Yes, your performance on this exam might determine a meaningful chunk of your academic future (namely, where you go to college), but you have two secret weapons on your side: practice and preparation.
+Yes, it's true that your performance on this exam will determine a meaningful chunk of your academic future.
+To that, we say pish posh!
+You have two secret weapons on your side: practice and preparation.
 Wait, make that three secret weapons: practice, preparation, and Shmoop!
 Fine, four: practice, preparation, Shmoop, and the best theme song ever.

 The SAT is a standardized test that is designed to level the playing field for college applicants.
-It helps those well-loved institutes of higher learning compare a home-schooled high school senior from San Francisco and a private school attendee from Omaha.
-Yes, life would be easier if colleges could just trust that two students from two different schools who had the exact same grades learned the same things...but that's not how it works.
-Some high schools are guilt of a little grade inflation here and there (say it isn't so!), while others make you work for them like Hercules and his 12 tasks.
+It helps those well-loved institutions of higher learning compare a home-schooled high school senior from San Francisco and a private school attendee from Omaha.
+Yes, life would be easier if colleges could simply trust that two students from two different schools in two different cities with the exact same grades learned the same things, but that's not how it works.
+Some high schools are guilty of a little grade inflation here and there (say it isn't so!), while others make you work for them like Hercules and his 12 tasks.
 Unfortunately, this will probably continue to be the case until these schools are visited by Hercules himself.
 We're not holding our breath…

 Because the SAT is offered several times a year—and because only your best score sticks—high school students often take it more than once.
 No, we're serious.
 People choose to do this to themselves more than once.
-However, if you study hard and work your tail off, you can get away with just one round of this sucker.
+However, if you study hard and work your tail off, you can get by with only one round of this sucker.
 Then you should have plenty of time to grow your tail back in time for graduation.
 You don't want to look back at pictures in 10 years and be embarrassed by your scut.